robotology/natural-speech/icubrec/yarp_decoding/README.md

 `trigger:o` port on which the commands `start` and `stop` are sent when the streaming button is pressed.

-To make this new audio streamer work, simply copy the original example and replace the original `audio_stream` subdirectory by the one provided here.
+To make this new audio streamer work, simply copy the folder `stream_audio` to yarp.js installation folder.
 Supposing your are in  `yarp_decoding` folder and that `$YARPJS_DIR` contains the location of yarp.js, this can be done with following commands:

-    cp -r $YARPJS_DIR/examples $YARPJS_DIR/icubrec
     cp -r ./stream_audio $YARPJS_DIR/icubrec

 Now, you can start the node server using the command: